cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 Ternary operations require both right-hand expressions to be of compatible data types.

+The & and && (AND) operators are not interchangeable, as the conjunctive & operator always evaluates both sides of the expression, while the conditional conjunctive && operator only evaluates the right-hand side of the expression if the left side is determined to be true.
+This is why conditional operators are often referred to as short-circuit operators, skipping the right-hand side expression at runtime.

+The XOR ^ operator evaluates to true if p and q differ and false if they are the same, for (p ^ q).

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.